skip to Main Content

 Your divorce will change many different areas of your life, including your financial stability and security.
 One of your primary goals during this process will be to secure terms that will allow you to approach your post-divorce future with confidence.
 This may include spousal support.
 You will benefit from learning more about what spousal support is and whether you may be eligible for these payments.

 The intent of spousal support, also called alimony, is to reduce the economic hardship and inequity often experienced by one Kansas spouse during a divorce.
-If you are the lesser-earning spouse or you did not work while you were married, it is possible you could be eligible for this type of financial support.
+If you are a lesser-earning spouse or you did not work while you were married, it is possible you could be eligible for this type of financial support.
 A court may order one spouse to make alimony payments, or you and the other party may negotiate a mutually satisfactory agreement.

 How much can you expect?